-The number of children and young adults needing help still exceeds the support and services offered, but what is more important is progress and speed…
+The number of children and young adults needing help still exceeds the support and services offered, but what’s more important is progress and speed…

 Parents have been crying for the Special Education (SPED) school-age limit to be raised to 21, and finally, there have been some SPED schools that do keep students past the age of 18 years, including Metta School, Pathlight and Delta Senior School.
-Most schools, however, are still only taking students until they are 18 years old.
+Most schools, however, are still only taking students until they are 18.
 Schemes and support services are either unavailable or very fragmented.

 My son’s greatest challenge is gaining the life skills and work skills to face life after 18…

 School is a secure and structured environment.
 Post 18, life literally hits you like a ton of bricks.
 Due to his autism, Ryan’s development and learning are delayed.
 He is a child trapped in an adult’s body.
 Legally, he is an adult, and we can no longer help him to make life decisions or medical decisions.
 But, he cannot operate a bank account.
 He cries when he is upset.
 He laughs when he is happy.
 Period.